Cy-2004/ds5220-data-project-2/README-project.md

 2. What you observe in the data

-The water level continuously decreases over time.
-There is a very slight increase at the start, but afterwards it keeps gradually decreasing.
+The water level keeps increasing and decreasing over time.
+However, the peaks have slightly decreased over time.

 1. Kubernetes Secrets vs environment variables